Vester Søgade 10

 Under the Data Protection Regulation, you have rights in relation to our processing of your personal data.

-If you want to exercise your rights, you can contact us via Public Digital Post.
+If you want to exercise your rights, you can contact us via Digital Post.

 Right to erasure

-In certain cases, you are entitled to have the processing of your personal data restricted.
-If you exercise your right to have processing restricted, we may in the future only process information – apart from storage – with your consent, for the purpose of establishing, enforcing or defending legal claims, to protect a person or public interest.
+In certain situations, you have the right to have the processing of your personal data restricted.
+If the processing of your personal data is restricted, we may only process your information - apart from for storage purposes - with your consent, or for the purpose that legal claims can be established, asserted or defended, or to protect a person or important public interests.
+It should be noted in this context, that archival purposes are to be regarded as important public interests.

 Right to objection

-If our processing of your personal data is based on article 6(1)(e) - public interest or exercise of public authority, you are entitled to object to our processing of your personal data on the basis of reasons that may relate to your particular situation.
+If our processing of your personal data is based on article 6.1.e - public interest or exercise of public authority, you are entitled to object to our processing of your personal data of reasons that may relate to your particular situation.

-Find more information about your rights as a data subject on the Danish Data Protection Agency’s website www.datatilsynet.dk.
+Find more information about your rights as a data subject on the Danish Data Protection Agency’s website.

 10. Complaint to the Danish Data Protection Agency